emqx/emqx/apps/emqx/src/bpapi/README.md

 protocol version supported by the remote node
 `Node`. `emqx_bpapi:supported_version(ProtocolId)` returns maximum protocol version that is supported by all nodes in the cluster.
-It can be useful when the protocol involves multicalls or multicasts.
+It can be useful when the protocol involves multi-calls or multi-casts.

 The business logic can assume that the supported protocol version is not going to change on the remote node, while it is running.
 So it is